Measuring Software Quality using Quality Metrics

-In Software engineering Software Quality Assurance (SAQ) assures the quality in the software.
-Set of activities in SAQ are continuously applied through out the software process.
+In Software engineering Software Quality Assurance (SAQ) assures the quality of the software.
+Set of activities in SAQ are continuously applied throughout the software process.
 Software Quality is measured based on some software quality metrics.

 - Code Quality